-There are so many factors to consider when arranging a school trip or when arranging an out-of-school education provider.
-We’ve answered some of the most frequently asked questions here, however if you have any specific questions it is best to contact the trip provider directly…
+There are lots of factors to consider when booking a school trip or arranging an out-of-school education provider.
+We’ve answered some of the most frequently asked questions here, however if you have any specific questions it is best to contact the trip provider directly.

 A. Be mindful of the following factors: